 I love looking at the moon; it’s one of those things that never fails to amaze me each and every time I look up at it.

-But it’s something that so many people are disconnected with, despite how influential it is in our lives!
+Not only because it’s beautiful, but because I am in constant awe at its powerful effects over us here on earth.
+Yet it’s something that so many people are disconnected with, despite how influential it is in our lives.

 Did you know that the moon influences our bodies and emotions, much in the same way that it affects the rise and fall of the tides?

-This is precisely why we should be paying more attention to power of the moon!
+But one thing’s for sure, this is precisely why we should all be paying more attention to power of the moon!

 The Benefits of Moon Journaling

 For me personally, there have been so many benefits to moon journaling that I’ve experienced firsthand.
 One of the biggest has been my success with manifestation.